mulle-sde/mulle-sde/README.md

 `mulle-sde`     | Create projects, add and remove dependencies, monitor filesystem and rebuild and test on demand

+> **mulle-sde** strives to be buildtool and language agnostic.
+But out of the box, it supports only C
+> and cmake as no other extensions are available yet.

 ## Create a **mulle-sde** "hello world" project

-A **mulle-sde** project is a (currently) a **cmake** project.
-Since the various tools are configured with environment variables, it creates  a virtual environment using **mulle-env**, so that various projects can coexist.
+As the various tools that comprise **mulle-sde** are configured with environment variables, `mulle-sde init` will create  a virtual environment using **mulle-env**, so that various projects can coexist.

-Create a tool cmake project for C:
+This is an example, that creates a cmake project for C (this is the default):

 ```
 $ mulle-sde init -d hello executable